gitwalter/python-prompt-templates/README.md

 # Prompt Template App

-The Prompt Template App is a Streamlit-based application designed for managing and utilizing prompt templates for generating conversational prompts and interacting with HuggingFace chatbots.
+The Prompt Template App is a Streamlit-based application designed for managing and utilizing prompt templates for generating conversational prompts and interacting with HuggingFace chatbots [HuggingChat](https://huggingface.co/chat/).
 It serves as a user-friendly interface for creating, editing, and using prompt templates effectively.

 ## Features